alexdong/blog/source/_posts/2013-08-16-choir-dot-io-explained.markdown

 Second, notify without interruptions.
 Today your notifications are mostly delivered via email or chat room messages.
 You have to bear the cost of context switches to checkout these messages.
-Choir can provide you with a more fine grained control over different type of notifications.
+Choir can provide you with a more fine-grained control over different type of notifications.
 For example, you might choose to play a pleasant, low-intrusive sound when a user gives a kudos to a support ticket, but you would probably want to select a negative and intrusive sound, maybe a sea monster roar, if a